intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 	of counters available is described in the "num_mbm_cntrs" file.
 Changing the mode may cause all counters on the resource to reset.

-	Moving to mbm_event counter assignment mode requires users to assign the counters to the events.
-Otherwise, the MBM event counters will return 'Unassigned' when read.
+	Moving to mbm_event counter assignment mode enables "mbm_assign_on_mkdir" and assigns counters to the events of all existing groups, including the default group, for as long as counters remain available.
+Events left without a counter will return 'Unassigned' when read until the user assigns one using "mbm_L3_assignments".

 	The mode is beneficial for AMD platforms that support more CTRL_MON and MON groups than available hardware counters.
 By default, this